wznmickey/linuxParty/slides.md

 ---
 marp: true
 ---
+# **Linux Party**

+2023-09-23

+FOCS Group

+---

 # What is Linux
----

-Linux is
+Linux kernel has just past its 32-nd year birthday.[^1] In many devices including web servers, desktop computers and mobile devices, you can find Linux kernel.

+Linux kernel is not easy to manage, so people add many components together and release various

+Today, we will help you to install a Linux Desktop distribution on your computer.

 ---
 # Ways to get a Linux system